krylosov-aa/pg-status/README.md

 ## Performance

-The measurements were taken inside a Docker container running the latest version of Alpine.
+The measurements were taken inside a Docker container running the 3.20 version of alpine.

 The load was generated from the host machine using `hey` for 30 seconds with 2 threads.